InsightDataScience/Sherlock/README.md

-# Michaniki
+# Sherlock
-Michaniki is a web platform that allows user to create a image classifier for custom images, based on pre-trained CNN models.
+Sherlock is a web platform that allows user to create a image classifier for custom images, based on pre-trained CNN models.
 It also allows to use the customized CNN to pre-label images, and re-train the customized CNN when more training data become avaliable.

-Michaniki is currently serveing as RESTful APIs.
+Sherlock is currently serveing as RESTful APIs.

-[Here](http://bit.ly/michaniki_demo) are the slides for project Michaniki.
+[Here](http://bit.ly/michaniki_demo) are the slides for project Sherlock (previously called Michaniki).

 ---
 ## Development
-Everything is wrapped in Docker, here are the core packages used in *Michaniki*.
+Everything is wrapped in Docker, here are the core packages used in *Sherlock*.
 * Python 2.7.3
 * uWSGI
 * Flask